 There’s nowhere else in the world like the Chauvet Pont-d’Arc cave, which makes it a prime candidate to join the 981 sites worldwide that have been granted World Heritage Site status by UNESCO.
 Application has been made to the French government, supported by more than 10,000 signatures, and if this is put forward on behalf of France, the comprehensive dossier will be examined by UNESCO for 18 months.
 So by the summer 2014, the Chauvet Pont-d’Arc cave could rank alongside such iconic sites as the Acropolis, the Pyramids, the Great Wall of China, the Grand Canyon, and France’s own Mont St-Michel.

-The only other World Heritage Site in the Rhône-Alpes region is the historic city of Lyon, and this new high profile candidate could turn the spotlight on Ardèche and generic viagra canadian attract many new visitors.
+The only other World Heritage Site in the Rhône-Alpes region is the historic city of Lyon, and this new high profile candidate could turn the spotlight on Ardèche and attract many new visitors.

 Replica cave to open in spring 2015

-The Chauvet Pont-d’Arc cave has attracted a huge amount of attention and free trial of viagra in order to preserve its fragile atmosphere, has been closed to all except for scientists working on deciphering its many secrets.
-But to enable as many people as possible to discover the treasures left by our ancestors, the Ardèche council and cialis for sale Rhône-Alpes region are creating a replica cave, with support from the French Government and canadian healthcare pharmacy Europe.
+The Chauvet Pont-d’Arc cave has attracted a huge amount of attention and in order to preserve its fragile atmosphere, has been closed to all except for scientists working on deciphering its many secrets.
+But to enable as many people as possible to discover the treasures left by our ancestors, the Ardèche council and Rhône-Alpes region are creating a replica cave, with support from the French Government and Europe.

 Visitors will feel as though they’re in a real cave in this unique multisensory experience which will reproduce the temperature and humidity, the silence, darkness and even the smell of the real thing.
 The relief of the walls will be reproduced down to the last millimetre and the paintings, engravings and various geological elements positioned exactly as in the original.
 This humid, underground environment is being recreated using concrete and various resins, whilst flakes of mica will simulate the shine of the stalagmites and stalactites – all materials that are able to meet the high standards of quality and artistic reproduction demanded by such an ambitious cultural and tourist project.
 Those ancient wild animals will be painted by skilled artists, in order to reproduce exactly the brushstrokes and techniques used by prehistoric artists, and the finish will be achieved by using natural pigments and bonding materials.
 Meanwhile, great care is being taken to achieve the quiet atmosphere of the cave and provide a humbling experience for visitors.
 Built on stilts on a site that covers 8 hectares, the Caverne of Pont-d’Arc is only one element of the Espace de Restitution which also includes a discovery centre, educational space, function area, restaurant and shop.